Smoked Baked Beans

 2. Dice the bacon and fry it in a skillet over low/med heat.

-4. Dice, chop and prepare the remaining ingredients.
+4. Dice, chop and prepare the onion, bell pepper, apple and garlic.

 5. Remove and drain the bacon onto a paper towel lined dish, reserving 1 Tbsp of the bacon fat in pan.

-6. Add the onion, bell pepper, ancho pepper and jalapeño to the skillet and sauté for 3-5. minutes until softened.
+6. Add the onion, bell pepper, and jalapeño to the skillet and sauté for 3-5. minutes until softened.

-7. Add the garlic and sauté for another 60 seconds, stirring constantly.
+7. Turn off the heat and add the garlic and sauté for another 60-seconds, stirring constantly.

 8. Transfer all the ingredients from the skillet to the to baking dish with the beans.

-9. Add 1/2 to 3/4 of the cooked diced bacon and the remaining ingredients, stirring to combine.
+9. Add 1/2 to 3/4 of the cooked diced bacon, the apple and the remaining ingredients, stirring to combine.

 10. Place the baking dish on the smoker and smoke for 3-4 hours checking in and stirring every 30-minutes to hour.